 An analogy …

 Have you ever had a friend that was super-excited about something that’s bringing them lots of joy and they want you to jump on their bandwagon?
 Maybe they started a new diet, they know you wanted to lose weight and so they’re all over you with the new diet plan.
-Maybe they found a new super-fruit that cures every known ailment including laziness—and they want you to taste it and buy into the company.
+Or maybe they found a new super-fruit that cures every known ailment including laziness—and they want you to taste it and buy into the company.
 Maybe they’ve started selling anti-wrinkle cream and now they’re sure that even their family Shar-Pei has smoother skin.
 Maybe they’ve found a connection to God that gives them solace, hope and guidance and they want everyone they know to experience this joy.

 Can’t fix “clueless”